Noxious Weed Grant Frequently Asked Questions (FAQs)

 Mapping

-A: An unlimited number of maps can be submitted and should be uploaded separately from the application and budget forms.
-Multiple maps can be uploaded either as one document or as individual documents.
-If possible, keep List A and List B species on different maps.
+A: An unlimited number of maps can be submitted with your application.Email maps as attachments in the same email you submit for your application.
+If possible, keep List A and List B species on different maps

 A: Yes, point data is adequate.
 Make a professional estimate on the number of gross acres and infested acres that will be treated based on the best available information.
 For larger infestations, drawing a virtual polygon will provide more accurate data.